mjwhitta/pathname/README.md

 # pathname

 A minimal Golang port of Ruby's `Pathname` class.
+This mostly contains functions I use a lot such as `Basename`, `Dirname`, and `ExpandPath`.
+Ruby's `Exist?` method has been renamed `DoesExist` to be more Golang-like.

 ## How to install